gulfrazalamb/oif/README.md

 # oif
-    1. The tool takes the name of the file containing the URLs as a command-line argument.
-This is done by using the $1 variable, which is a special Bash variable that represents the first argument passed to the script.

-    2. The tool uses the awk command to extract the first column of each line in the file.
-This assumes that the URLs are the first item on each line, and are separated from other items by whitespace.
-The awk command uses the {print $1} expression to print only the first item on each line.
+"Hey everyone, today I wanted to share a tool that I recently created using Bash.
+It's a tool that allows you to quickly and easily open multiple URLs from a file in a single Firefox window.

-    3. The resulting list of URLs is passed to the firefox command as arguments.
-The firefox command is a command-line tool that opens the specified URLs in a new Firefox window.
-By passing all the URLs as arguments, the tool loads them all in a single Firefox window.
+The tool works by reading a file containing a list of URLs, and then using the awk command to extract the first column of each line.
+It then passes these URLs to the firefox command as arguments, which opens them all in a single Firefox window.

+I think this tool is a great addition to my workflow, as it allows me to quickly open a set of bookmarked URLs or test multiple URLs for a web application.
+It's especially useful if you work with multiple URLs on a regular basis and want to avoid the hassle of manually opening them all in separate tabs.

+Overall, I'm really happy with this tool, and I think it's a great example of how Bash can be used to create simple and powerful command-line tools.
+If you're interested in working with Bash or want to create your own command-line tools, I definitely recommend giving this tool a try!"

 #How to use this tool.
 make sure you give the permission to this file and move to /usr/bin/ directory